Legal Issues in Higher Education Conference

 Housing is available in area hotels.
 Please note that hotel rooms book early during the Fall foliage season.

 All materials are available online.

-If you prefer to attend the conference sessions from the comfort of your home institution, the Legal Issues in Higher Education Conference can be viewed via a low cost webstream option, the webstream will be a live video (with audio) stream of the conference.
-Price is per computer and if you choose to project the conference sessions at your home institution, you may have many people attend.
-You will be sent instructions on how to webstream the conference 2-4 business days prior to the start of the conference.
+If you prefer to attend the conference sessions from the comfort of your home institution, the Legal Issues in Higher Education Conference can be viewed via a low cost webstream option.
+The webstream is a live video (with audio) stream of the conference.
+Price is per computer.
+If you choose to project the conference sessions at your home institution, many participants can view together.